Diffusion of gravity waves by random space inhomogeneities in pancake-ice fields. Theory and validation with wave buoys and synthetic aperture radar: Comparison with other models

 \section{Comparison with other models}

-We can try to put some numbers in Eqs. (\ref{hat X}) and Eq. (\ref{qeff}) and compare the resulting predictions on $q_{eff}$ with those of other wave attenuation models.
-We take into exam the Keller's \cite{keller98} and the CP model \cite{desanti17}, and the recent scattering-based model described in \citet{meylan2021floe}.
+We can try to put some numbers in Eqs. (\ref{hat X}) and Eq. (\ref{qeff}), and compare the resulting predictions on $q_{eff}$ with those by other wave attenuation models.
+We study the Keller's \cite{keller98} and the CP model \cite{desanti17}, and the recent scattering-based model described in Meylan \textit{et al.} (2021)\cite{meylan2021floe}.
 In the last case, a computer code is provided in the reference, which we have directly utilized in our analysis.

 The results are illustrated in Fig. \ref{models}, considering ocean waves with wavelengths ranging from $15\,{\rm m}$ to above $600\,{\rm m}$, and several values of the parameters describing the ice layer.
-In this respect, we note the different meaning taken by the ice thickness $h$ in the different approaches: for the model in \cite{meylan2021floe}, $h$ is the actual thickness of the floes; in \cite{keller98,desanti17}, it is the effective thickness of the ice layer, while the parameter $\overline{\tilde h^2}$ fixes at most a fluctuation scale for $h$ in Eqs. (\ref{hat X}).
+In this respect, we note the different meaning taken by the ice thickness $h$ in the different approaches: for the model in \citet{meylan2021floe}, $h$ is the actual thickness of the floes; in \citet{keller98} and in \citet{desanti17}, it is the effective thickness of the ice layer, while the parameter $\overline{\tilde h^2}$ fixes at most a fluctuation scale for $h$ in Eqs. (\ref{hat X}).

 The general trends of variation for the parameters $\lambda$ and $\varphi_{inc}$ are illustrated in Fig. \ref{models}, panels $a$ and $b$.
 We note the clear rollover peaks in attenuation that are shifted to lower wavenumbers as the two parameters $\lambda$ and $\varphi_{inc}$ are increased.